simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_06_terraform_providers.md

 - ✅ Configure multiple providers in a single configuration
 - ✅ Use provider aliases for multi-region deployments
 - ✅ Understand provider versioning and constraints
-- ✅ Work with major cloud providers (AWS, Azure, GCP)
+- ✅ Work with supporting providers (random, http, local, time)
 - ✅ Use community and partner providers
 - ✅ Debug provider-related issues